weerd/apollo-pages/README.md

 $ php artisan vendor:publish --tag="apollo-pages-views"
 ```

-As a third option, as of Laravel 5.5 you can use the provider prompt to select which provider or tag's files to publish by running:
+For a third option, as of Laravel 5.5 you can use the provider prompt to select which provider or tag's files to publish by running:

 ```shell
 $ php artisan vendor:publish